alisaifee/holmium.core/doc/source/unittest.rst

 ================================
 This base class extends :class:`unittest.TestCase` and adds the following functionality:

-    * automatically provision a selenium webdriver :attr:`driver` to the testcase which is selected based on the environment variable HO_BROWSER.
+    * automatically provision any number of selenium webdrivers (:attr:`driver`/:attr:`drivers`) to the testcase based on the environment variable HO_BROWSER.
+The webdrivers are generated lazily upon access of the :attr:`driver` or :attr:`drivers` attributes.
     * A remote selenium server can also be used by setting the value of HO_REMOTE to the fully qualified url to the selenium server (e.g. http://localhost:4444/wd/hub)
     * clears the browser cookies between each test case
-    * quits the driver at the end of the test class.
+    * quits the driver(s) at the end of the test class or at the end of the test run (depending on the configuration).
     * extra assertion methods relevant to :class:`selenium.webdriver.remote.webelement.WebElement` (refer to :class:`TestCase`)

 The following environment variables are respected by :class:`TestCase` when :meth:`unittest.TestCase.setUpClass` is executed.